 Roars erupted from the shifter as she spun around and dug her third knife into his hip.

 He fell to the ground, rain drowning out his screams.

 She jumped to the front of the car and stopped.

 The vampire held his package – the child – right before him, a knife of his own up to the girl’s throat.

 “So it’s you, witch.
 Come to ruin my fun again?”

 She giggled.
-“Having a little of my own.”
+“Can’t I have a little of my own?”